Jostoph/res_calculator/specs/PROTOCOL.md

 - How does the client find the server (addresses and ports)?

-    At the momenet the client needs to write the server (host ip) in the docker files before runnning the install-run-sh file. (local network)<br/>
+    At the moment the client needs to write the server (host ip) in the docker files before runnning the install-run-sh file. (local network)<br/>
     The server is listening on port 2019.

 - Who speaks first?